JohannesKahl/be.shell/Themes/Vertex/README.md

     qdbus org.kde.kwin /KWin reconfigure

-Last but not least, if you need a battery indicator, you can add the default applet to the top panel Applets array.
+If you need a battery indicator, you can add the default applet to the top panel Applets array.

 *Applets=GlobalMenu,stretch,pager,battery,mediatray,systray,Volume,infocenter,clock,Sessionbutton*

+There are also different logos included in WunderBar/Starter: logo-bespin, logo-arch, logo-ubuntu, logo-suse, logo-debian, logo-gentoo, logo-chakra You can change the default one by simply editing the configuration for [starter]:

+*Icon=Logo-kde*